Guerra24/Firefox-UWP-Style/README.md

 # Firefox UWP Style

-*Firefox UWP* is a more complete and robust theme that mimics UWP UI.
-Created with consistency and accuracy in mind, captures look and feel of UWP and brings it to Firefox.
-Based on *Firefox Flat-Dark UWP Style* theme, it expands the changes to context menus and most part of the UI.
+This is a very visually simple theme that follows UWP styling with the accent color and gray-on-black elements, combines both while remaining original.

 ## Install